 As information, all eight effects have polar opposite and partial opposite meanings.
 These definitions create more alternatives than coercion theory.
 We need more alternatives to discuss options and make more effective decisions.
 Granted, the most effective decisions are not the easiest as issues become politicized.

-However, a relatively simple way to think about strategic alternatives is in terms of three basic strategy dimensions.
+However, a straightforward way to think about strategic alternatives is in terms of three basic strategy dimensions.
+The dimensions apply to any information force’s ends, ways, and means.
 No matter how complex the sensors and sense-making, there are combinations of preventive and causative, psychological and physical, and cooperative and confrontational effects.
 Yes, cooperation is competitive, too, but is based on mutually accepted rules, not authoritarian or non-transparent behavior.

 For instance, an active defense might also coerce—coercive defense of people, facilities, or data.
 Defense also can persuade, as a diplomat negotiating a dispute.
 Defense can deter as a porcupine, or induce terms as an insurance policy does against fear of unsustainable loss.
 We know all this, but we still limit warfare to brute force and “peacetime” strategy to coercion.